arunbasillal/Auto-Image-Attributes-From-Filename-With-Bulk-Updater/readme.txt

 = 4.3 =
 * Date: April.2023.
 * Enhancement: Compatibility with Image Attributes Pro version 4.3.
 [Check what's new in 4.3](https://imageattributespro.com/changelog/?utm_source=wordpress.org&utm_medium=changelog).
+* Bug Fix: Fixed an issue where non English characters in image filename were not being read correctly.
+This fix will resolve such issues for new uploads going forward.
+Since information is already lost when WordPress sanitize the filename, there is no way to recover it once the image upload is complete.

 = 4.2 =
 * Date: 28.March.2023.